Community detection and percolation of information in a geometric setting: Introduction

+\begin{theorem} For the Gaussian kernel defined above, there is zero information flow whenever $q \lambda(\vphi) < 1$. \end{theorem} \paragraph{Related results in the Gaussian setting.} In the discrete setting, an analogous result was obtained in \cite{mossel2001reconstruction}.
+In fact, our method of proof is closely related.
+We use the inherent symmetries of the spherical kernels to decouple the values of $g(r)$ and $g(v)$, where $v$ is some vertex which is sufficiently distant from $r$.
+This is same idea of Proposition 10 in\cite{mossel2001reconstruction} which uses a decomposition of the transition matrix to deduce a similar conclusion.\\ Another related result appears in \cite{mossel2013robust}.
+In the paper the authors consider a broadcast model on a binary tree with a Gaussian Markov random field and obtain a result in the same spirit as the one above.
+However, since the random field they consider is real valued, as opposed to our process which is constrained to the circle, the method of proof is quite different.\\

-In the general case, we were unable to give a corresponding bound, nevertheless we are able to give some nontrivial sufficient condition for zero flow of information for some $q>1$, formulated in terms of the eigenvalues of the kernel.
+In the general case, we were unable to give a corresponding bound, nevertheless, using the same ideas, we are able to give some nontrivial sufficient condition for zero flow of information for some $q>1$, formulated in terms of the eigenvalues of the kernel.
+To our knowledge, this is the first known result in this direction.
 In order to formulate our result, we need some definitions.

 We begin with a slightly generalized notion of a $q$-ary tree. \begin{definition} Let $q > 1$, we say that $T$ is a tree of growth at most $q$ if for every $k \in \NN$,

 \end{definition} Now, recall that $\vphi(x,y) = f(\inner{x}{y})$.
 Our bound is proven under the following assumptions on the kernel. \begin{itemize} \item $f$ is monotone. \item $f$ is continuous. \item $\lambda(\vphi) > 0$ and for every $i \geq 1$, $ |\lambda_i| \leq \lambda(\vphi)$. \end{itemize}